BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 Now that you are familiar with entering commands in the console, it is time to create your workspace

+> Only want to execute a few commands on the console and not interested in creating a mod?
+> You can stop here if you are following another guide or jump to
+> [6.Osiris](https://wiki.bg3.community/Tutorials/ScriptExtender/GettingStarted#references) for a few examples
+{.is-warning}

 ## **3\.
 Creating your workspace**